fsnotify/fsnotify/README.md

     * No, you must add watches for any directory you want to watch.
 * Do I have to watch the Error and Event channels in a separate goroutine?
     * As of now, yes.
 Looking into making this single-thread friendly.
+* There are OS-specific limits as to how many watches can be created:
+    * Linux: /proc/sys/fs/inotify/max_user_watches contains the limit,
-* How avoid the criptic error "no space left on device" when adding watches?
+    reaching this limit results in a "no space left on device" error.
-    * Probably you're out of inotify's watches; verify your max with "cat /proc/sys/fs/inotify/max\_user\_watches".
+    * BSD / OSX: sysctl variables "kern.maxfiles" and "kern.maxfilesperproc",
+    reaching these limits results in a "too many open files" error.